Best Asian restaurants Paris

 If you’re visiting Paris you’ll no doubt be eating at some of the best bistros in Paris for some amazing traditional French food.
 But if you’re wanting something different than Bistro food, Paris has some incredible Asian dining spots to discover – from modern Chinese to 1 Michelin star omakase restaurants.
 I’ve put together a guide to my favourite Asian restaurants in the capital (in no particular order).

-Best Asian food in Paris
+Best Asian Food in Paris

 Here’s a list of my favourite Asian (or pan-asian) restaurants to help you find the best Asian food in the city.
 This list is updated regularly!